mercmobily/ryver/README.md

 Finally, you can configure the layout plugin to change the name of the `_layouts` directory, by placing something like this in your `_config.yaml` file:

-`includesFolder: _alternativeIncludes`
+`layoutsFolder: _alternativeLayoutsFolder`

 It's important for the directory name to start with an underscore, so that it won't be copied over to the final result.

 What you learned in this chapter:

 * You can filter contents though the `layout` filter, which will place the contents within a template with `postFilters: layout` in your frontmatter
 * In order for filtering to do anything, you need to have a `layout` variable set (on a per-directory bases, in a `_info.yaml` file, or in your frontmatter).
-E.g. `layout: page.html` will use the template in `_includes/page.html`
+E.g. `layout: page.html` will use the template in `_layouts/page.html`
 * The template file will be just text, with the special placeholder `<!--contents-->` which will be replaced with the contents of the file

 ### Layout and liquid together